Bombg/OnyfansLoot/README.md

     - once the list has been imported, a window will pop up showing any errors with spelling in item names, guild member names, and date errors
 - /of stage - once you have cleared any erros with the import(or satisfied), this command will allow you to test the changes before you send them to anyone else.
 - /of commit - If you are satisfied with how the list was staged, you can commit these changes.
 They will then be sent out to everyone else (assuming higher list version)
+- /of disenchant - Updates exported drops list from whoever is disenchanting, (if they have the addon), to "disenchanted"
+    - This syncs to everyone who has the addon
+    - disenchant with only 1 press, if you macro the command.
+    - disenchanter is shown in chat what they are disenchanting
+    - has enchanted item protection, must press the button 3 times to disenchant an enchanted item

 ## How to Import From CSV
 **** IT IS HIGHLY RECOMMENDED YOU HAVE [AtlasLoot](https://github.com/Lexiebean/AtlasLoot/) INSTALLED ****